Edgenesis/shifu/docs/design/shifu-framework/telemetry-secret.md

       }
       ```

-2. DevicesShifu
+2. deviceShifu

-   HTTP Telemetry requests will bypass Telemetry Service, so DeviceShifu is still required to load credential from `Secret`.
+   HTTP Telemetry requests will bypass Telemetry Service, so deviceShifu is still required to load credential from `Secret`.

    ```go
    // before push to HTTP endpoint